IBM/supply-chain-workflow-toolkit/README.md

 # SCIS toolkit

 This projects contains the Supply Chain Intelligence Suite (SCIS) toolkit.
 This toolkit contains a library of workflow components that are designed to be shared across multiple workflows within an organization.
-The toolkit components help to facilitate common and expected workflow routines such as updating the work item associated with a given process instance.
+The toolkit components help to facilitate common and expected workflow routines such as updating the work item and actions taken associated with a given process instance.
 In particular, the toolkit exposes service flows for interfacing with Sterling InfoHub and [Sendgrid email delivery](https://cloud.ibm.com/catalog/infrastructure/email-delivery).
 Simply import this toolkit within your workflow projects to begin utilizing these shared capabilities.
 For more information on toolkits within IBM Business Automation Workflow, you may consult [the BAW documentation for creating toolkits](https://www.ibm.com/docs/en/baw/20.x?topic=mp-creating-changing-deleting-toolkit-dependency-in-designer-view).

 ## Importing the toolkit
 You can import SCIS toolkit into **IBM® Business Automation Workflow** libraries through the Workflow Center console.

-Please download the latest SCIS toolkit(.twx) from this project's release page and follow the [instructions on how to import a toolkit into BAW](https://www.ibm.com/docs/en/baw/20.x?topic=projects-importing-exporting) to import the SCIS toolkit.
+Please download the latest SCIS toolkit(.twx) from [Github release page](https://github.ibm.com/SC-Shared-Services/ai-workflow-toolkit/releases) and follow the [instructions on how to import a toolkit into BAW](https://www.ibm.com/docs/en/baw/20.x?topic=projects-importing-exporting) to import the SCIS toolkit.
 Please note once the toolkit is imported, you should be able to view the service flows described within the README inside of your respective workflow.

 !['import' button image](src/images/serviceflow.png)